cirojuniorvg/cirojuniorvg/README.md

 :house_with_garden: I’m from Brazil. :earth_americas:

-:books: I’m currently learning C and Java. 🧠
+:books: I’m currently learning React.js and Java. 🧠

 :outbox_tray: 2023 Goals: create a new project and find a new job. 👨‍💼